wombleton/gitlaw-nz/acts/P/Postal Services Act 1998.md

     *   (d) the words "New Zealand" or, as the case requires, the abbreviation of those words appears on the stamp in the same typeface and point size as the company name appears.

-    (3) Every person commits an offence against this Act and is liable to a fine of not more than $10,000 who issues any postage stamp in contravention of subsection (1).
+    (3) Every person commits an offence against this Act and is liable on conviction to a fine of not more than $10,000 who issues any postage stamp in contravention of subsection (1).

     Compare: 1987 No 113 s 4

+    Section 4(3): amended, on 1 July 2013, by [section 413][105] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Detention and examination of postal articles